 - Clean your home after moving out.

 All of these things take time, which is why you’d be smart to carefully plan your relocation.
 Last-minute moves are possible.
 But, unless you absolutely have to tackle them, you shouldn’t.
-A last-minute move will cost you much more then if you simply started preparing on time.
+A last-minute move will cost you much more than if you simply started preparing on time.
 So, do yourself a favor and tackle your relocation with due care.

 Hiring a bad real estate agent

 Downsizing will require you to find a smaller home to move into.
-You can try looking for it online, but this is usually arduous, especially so if you are looking for a home in a different city.
+You can try looking for it online, but this is usually arduous, especially if you are looking for a home in a different city.
 So, the best thing to do is to hire a real estate agent.
 Well, that seems pretty straightforward.
 You simply hop online and find the first realtor that operates in the area you plan on moving to, right?
 Well, actually, that is another mistake to avoid when downsizing.

 With a good agent by your side, you’ll be able to find a decent house with relative ease.
 They will be able to take your wishes and budget into account and find a home that suits your needs.
 A bad real estate agent, on the other hand, will only waste your time and money.
 In most cases, you will have limited time to look for a house, which is more reason why finding a decent realtor is paramount.
 Make sure that they have good reviews and necessary paperwork.
 Also, remember to ask them about any prior experience with downsizing.